microsoft/PowerStig/StigData/Processed/Windows-2016-DC-1.6.md

 ## WindowsFeatureRule

-    V-73277 - Needs to be a document rule
+    V-73277 + DONE Needs to be a document rule
     V-73287 + DONE No role listed
     V-73289 + DONE No role listed
     V-73291 + DONE No role listed